nadayassin19/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-It's a file shows me 0.
-Where am I? to write a script that prints the absolute path name of the current working directory.
+pwd: is the command that prints the absolute path name of the current working directory.
+ls: is the command that display the contents list of your current directory.